 Approach your toast under the assumption that it will be broadcast to hundreds of people.
 You want to ensure that the sound quality is something you’d be proud of.
-If you’re thinking of recording with your laptop or iPhone’s built-in microphone, I’d suggest thinking again.
-With no guarantee that a given wedding venue has video-compatibility, the audio could be all you have to make your impact for the new couple and their audience.
+If you’re thinking of recording with your laptop or iPhone’s built-in microphone, think again.
+With no guarantee that a given wedding venue has video compatibility, the audio could be all you have to make your impact for the new couple and their audience.

 Film a Video You’re Proud Of

 During your toast, all eyes will be on you.
 At a typical wedding, you’d have a few hundred people watching you in real-time, but your toast would live on only in stories or mentions beyond that moment.
 However, with a virtual toast, the video will likely live forever online, and when it circulates back to your social media feed, you’ll want to be excited about what you see—not cringing and wishing you’d put in more effort.

 The bottom line is to present yourself well.
 A pre-recording gives you a chance to put yourself in the director’s seat, to control the angles, the different “takes,” the lighting, and more.
 An adjusted wedding format deserves additional creativity by all of its participants, including you.